 Leverage documentation Don’t procrastinate on documenting and graphing your processes and knowledge base.
 Build a wiki with the processes and lessons that should be followed and learned.

-Use what you know There’s no such thing as boring technology, taking risks with new technologies is useless especially if you don’t intend to innovate.
+Use what you know There’s no such thing as boring technology, taking software development risks with new technologies is useless especially if you don’t intend to innovate.
 Your old software is efficient for a reason: the bugs are solved and you can have your choice when hiring new staff.

 Go for Service-Oriented Architecture It results in smaller codebases, deployable units, and overall better-defined areas of responsibility.
 At the same time, you have to treat service boundary the same as a network boundary and expect failure.
 As for critical functions, they need to be separated into their own services, and you should accept different deploy schedules for them.